ramiroaraujo/alfred-tmux-workflow/README.md

-# Open in Tmux Workflow for Alfred app
+# Tmux Workflow for Alfred app

 Alfred workflow to open current Finder or Path Finder path in iTerm2, in a Tmux session.
 The workflow is pretty much molded to my needs, with a quite opinionated way of handling tmux.
 Still, I've found there's no default nor preferred way of